opentutor/aws-beanstalk-app/README.md

 The goal is to allow you to manage your deployment without having to edit any code or configuration, other than some environment vars/secrets for the [github actions](https://github.com/features/actions) in your own copy of this repo.
 So keep that in mind when reading the instructions below.

+- create a repo for your site in github.com, e.g. `opentutor.yourdomain.org-beanstalk-app`

+- clone your repo locally

 #### Step 1.
 Clone this repo

 ```